nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/bulk-action-framework/bulk-actions-directory.md

 ... , user1 | user2 , ...
 ```

+For vocabulary properties, the value is exported as a column and the label is also exported within a second column sideway labeled `property [label]`

 The following example shows how to use `csvExportAction` with Java Service:

 {{! multiexcerpt name='baf-csv-export-action-java-example'}}